thinkjs/www.thinkjs.org/view/en/doc/2.0/adapter_websocket.md

 #### Set Path

-The socket.io process path is `/socket.io` by default.You can edit the folloing configuration if you need change.
+The socket.io process path is `/socket.io` by default.
+You can edit the folloing configuration if you need.

 ```js
 export default {